 IIoT is transforming the manufacturing industry big time.
 It is helping change the way products are made and delivered.

-A survey in 2019 showed that roughly 63% of manufacturers believe that implementing IoT will increase profitability over the next five years.
+According to the survey, roughly 63% of manufacturers believe that implementing IoT will increase profitability over the next five years.

 Everyone has been talking about 5G in the last few years.
 But, this year is crucial because 5G has finally entered the world of manufacturing.

 Industry 4.0, or the fourth industrial revolution, is ushering in an era of smart factories with connected devices, which can interoperate with one another and make decentralized decisions.
 However, this transformation is not possible without 5G.

 This fifth-generation mobile network is faster and more powerful, capable of handling the full integration of the IIoT in a smart factory.
 5G’s high capacity, wireless flexibility, and low-latency performance make it a default choice to support manufacturers.

 Some companies are already testing it.
 Audi, the automotive company, has already implemented 5G to support its robotics, cutting 30% to 50% off of its delivery time.